-The results of this study suggest that a plant-based diet can help any diabetic to reverse or better manage their condition.
+The results of this study suggest that diabetes can be reversed with a plant-based diet or this, the natural human diet, can help a diabetic patient better manage their condition.
 If the choice is frequent shots of insulin and other medications, or simply eating fruits and veggies, many would choose the more natural and less risky approach.
 According to Chowdhury,

 “…this unique treatment approach will eliminate the risks of medicine side-effects.
 On the basis of this research, diabetes education can be developed for better understanding of the disease and better living for the diseased population.”

-The researchers conclude that the plant-based diet is a safe and effective approach to healing or managing diabetes.
+The researchers conclude that the plant-based diet is a safe and effective approach to reverse or manage diabetes.